swent-epfl/mvp-prd/template/9-design.md

 **Firebase communication**

 We use Firebase Authentication to handle user authentication.
 The Firebase Core, Firebase Auth and Google Sign-In Flutter packages control the user authentication flow through a Google Sign-In intent on the login screen.
-Additionally, we plan to add additional OAuth providers, like Apple, to allow most of the users to choose one of the available options and easily authenticate.
+We plan to add additional OAuth providers, like Apple, to allow most of the users to choose one of the available options and easily authenticate.

-Storing and fetching the user interactions in the application are handled using the Firebase Core and Cloud Firestone Flutter packages.
+Storing and fetching the user interactions in the application are handled using the Firebase Core and Cloud Firestore Flutter packages.

 **User location processing**